The top attractions to see on your next weekend break to Gibraltar

 Enjoy a Local Beach

 Depending on the time of year you visit, you might feel like indulging in a spot of sunbathing by visiting a local beach.
-Gibraltar has some stunning beaches, all within reach of the O Callaghan Gibraltar, from the sandy shores of Eastern Beach and Catalan Bay to the rockier terrain of Camp Bay.
+Gibraltar has some stunning beaches, all within reach of The Eliott Hotel Gibraltar, from the sandy shores of Eastern Beach and Catalan Bay to the rockier terrain of Camp Bay.
 Due to Gibraltar’s pleasant climate, these areas are accessible any time – but would make particularly fun mini-break destinations during the summer months.

 See a Moorish Castle